VaporFi Atom Review

 On the whole, though, it’s a great option for discreet vaping.
 You will be able to smell what you’re vaping, though, so don’t expect complete stealth.

 The manufacturing quality on the Atom is pretty solid, just as you’d expect from VaporFi.
-It’s definitely better put together than the Stratus and Orbit, and although it doesn’t have quite the same high-end feel of devices like the Pax, it’s still a well-made, reliable vaporizer.
+It’s definitely better put together than the Stratus and Orbit vaporizers, and although it doesn’t have quite the same high-end feel of devices like the Pax, it’s still a well-made, reliable portable vaporizer for dry herbs.